chaitanyakrishna-r/FRONT-END-Course/README.md

 Welcome to my Front-End Development Course repository! 🎉

-This repository is dedicated to my journey of learning front-end development, focusing on JavaScript and React.
+This repository is dedicated to my journey of learning front-end development, focusing on JavaScript, React and Next JS.
 Here, you will find various projects, assignments, and exercises that I have completed as part of the course.
 Each project is a step towards mastering the essential skills needed to build dynamic and interactive web applications.

 What You'll Find Here
 JavaScript Projects: Basic to advanced JavaScript projects, demonstrating concepts such as DOM manipulation, event handling, API integration, and more.